UPDATE: Registration for fall is now closed as class is in session.

 Textbook: The National Geographic Field Guide to the Birds of North America will serve as the text for this course; while we encourage students to bring their own, more than enough copies are available for use here in the office.

 Where and when do we meet?
-The course meets on six consecutive Wednesdays, 6:30 to 8:30 p.m., at the Birmingham Audubon offices, located on the second floor of 3720 Fourth Avenue South.
-(Ample and well-lit parking is available in back, just behind Saigon Noodle House.)
+The course meets on seven consecutive Wednesdays, 6:30 to 8:30 p.m., at the Birmingham Audubon offices, located on the second floor of 3720 Fourth Avenue South.
+(Ample and well-lit parking is available in back, just behind the former Saigon Noodle House.)
 Each class meeting covers a different aspect of birding for the beginner:

 - Day 1: Selecting and using field guides and optics